Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Daar was nothing if not a predictable friend.

-“They’ve been feedin’ you good!” he enthused, as he settled himself in on a comfortable bit of floor, Regaari somewhat considerately but inescapably pinned partially under his bulk.
-“I bet I could toss ‘ya about all *kindsa* ways now!”
+"They’ve been feedin’ you good!" he enthused, as he settled himself in on a comfortable bit of floor, Regaari somewhat considerately but inescapably pinned partially under his bulk.
+"I bet I could toss ‘ya about all *kindsa* ways now!"

-Regaari chittered resignedly, “Please refrain.
-I’m tired enough as it is, these days.”
+Regaari chittered resignedly, "Please refrain.
+I’m tired enough as it is, these days."

-“Ayup.
+"Ayup.
 S’why I’m here.
-When are the rest showin’ up?”
+When are the rest showin’ up?"

-“Shortly.
-It takes ‘Horse a while to get around, at the moment.”
+"Shortly.
+It takes ‘Horse a while to get around, at the moment."
 Regaari duck-shrugged sadly.
 Six months on from his injury, ‘Horse was definitely *responding* to therapy and rehab, but he was still definitely falling short of every unspoken expectation the team had about how well he’d do.
 After all, he’d pulled out some *mythic* fortitude and strength when the occasion demanded in the past.

 It was stupid and unfair on all their parts to have expected he’d recover quickly and fully.
 But even Regaari had rather imagined he’d be bouncing around, shifting tonnes of metal and generally still showing them up by now.
 It was *very* clear that ‘Horse had imagined that, too.